MohanadElmahalawy/ExtendibleHashing/README.md

 # Extendible Hashing Implementation

 A console-based application demonstrating the implementation of Extendible Hashing, an efficient dynamic hashing technique for database indexing and other storage solutions.
-Developed in C++ with Object-Oriented Programming and Data Structures.
+Developed in C++ with Data Structures.

 ## Features
 - Implements the Extendible Hashing algorithm to dynamically manage hash tables.